AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gprbuild.rst

 libraries using a very similar approach.
 It's straightforward to convert the project above so that :ada:`Test_Pkg` is now compiled into a dynamic library and linked to our main application.
-All we need to do are make a few additions to the project file for the :ada:`Test_Pkg` package:
+All we need to do is to make a few additions to the project file for the :ada:`Test_Pkg` package:

 .. code-block:: none